5 Steps to Plan Your Annual Fundraising Strategy

 - Do you have a large, reliable pool of donors?

 - Is your fundraising strategy diversified?

-- What is a donor’s experience on your website when they give to your organization online?
+- What is a donor’s experience on your website when they make a gift?

-- Do you lack strong relationships with foundations or recurring large donors?
+- Do you lack strong relationships with sponsors, partners, or major donors?

 - Have you developed a peer-to-peer campaign strategy?

-- Do you have a new idea for an event?
+- Do you have fundraising plan templates for your campaigns?

 - What is the current and forecasted state of the economy?

 - Does the pandemic’s impact linger for your donor base and community?